Creating a Sheet in Revit: Gross Area Plans and Color Fill Legend Placement

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Now that we have the plan set up, let's go ahead and create a sheet.
-We can go from our view tab, create a new sheet, and we always wanna make sure we're picking the right title block.
-So it's gonna be this one here, our 30 × 42, the VDCI one, and we'll hit okay.
+We can go from our View tab, create a new sheet, and we always want to make sure we're picking the right title block.
+So it's going to be this one here, our 30 × 42, the VDCI one, and we'll hit OK.

-And then I'll change the sheet number instead of A903, this is gonna be A001, and we'll call it gross area plans.
-And now I'll jump over to my area plans here, and these are set up at eighth inch equals a foot.
-So, and it'll be pretty tight to get both of those on here.
+And then I'll change the sheet number—instead of A903, this is going to be A001—and we'll call it Gross Area Plans.
+And now I'll jump over to my Area Plans here, and these are set up at eighth inch equals a foot.
+So it'll be pretty tight to get both of those on here.

-So you can see if I just drop in our level one, and then the level two, there's just not gonna be a lot of room.
+So you can see if I just drop in our Level 1, and then the Level 2, there's just not going to be a lot of room.
 I'd have to really squeeze these things together.
-So putting them on at this scale, while they do fit, probably not best practices.
+So putting them on at this scale, while they do fit, is probably not best practices.

-So what I'll do here is I'll go back into our gross area view template, and I'll change the scale so that they're a little bit smaller.
-So instead of eighth inch, I can make them down to 330 seconds, and that'll reduce them enough to where they can be put on the sheet, and you can still kind of see what's going on there.
-So I got level one on the top, level two on the bottom, and you'll notice I placed them in the order I wanted them to be.
+So what I'll do here is go back into our Gross Area view template, and I'll change the scale so that they're a little bit smaller.
+So instead of eighth inch, I can make them down to 3/32", and that'll reduce them enough so that they can be put on the sheet, and you can still kind of see what's going on there.
+So I’ve got Level 1 on the top, Level 2 on the bottom, and you'll notice I placed them in the order I wanted them to be.

-So level two automatically became the number two view because level one was the number one view.
-So next thing here, I'm just gonna go ahead and sort out my view titles so that it makes sense here, instead of having them just kind of all over the place like they were for a second there, and just cleaning things up with those.
-And then we'll move it over just a little bit, so we'll put a schedule here on the top.
+So Level 2 automatically became the number two view because Level 1 was the number one view.
+So next thing here, I'm just going to go ahead and sort out my view titles so that it makes sense here, instead of having them just kind of all over the place like they were for a second there, and just cleaning things up with those.
+And then we'll move it over just a little bit, so we'll put a schedule here at the top.

 Learn Revit